Mahmoud0-0Salah/E-commerce-Api/README.md

 - DTOs (Data Transfer Objects): For structuring and transferring data.

-- Clean Onion Architecture: For structuring the application.
+- Onion Architecture: For structuring the application.

 - Generic Repository Pattern: For abstracting database operations.